 - Locate the game in your Library and click on “Install.”

 - Click “Next” in the install window, then “Finish.”

 - Allow Steam to download the game files in full.

 - Launch the game.

 By this point, chances are the problem has been resolved.
-In the unlikely scenario that this isn’t the case, we come to our most drastic fix – reinstall Steam.
+In the unlikely scenario that it hasn’t, we come to our most drastic fix — reinstall Steam.

 - Click on “Uninstall a program” under the “Programs” icon.

 - Find and click on Steam in the list of programs.

 - When finished, download the latest version of Steam here.